 Alternatively, if the webhook has already been created and needs to be updated, you can update it with the Edit action, or delete it with the Remove action.

-Click Save to create the webhook after the details have been entered.
+6. Click Save to create the webhook after you have entered these details.